 Figure 4.6.2-1: SECAM defined Security assurance process

 The figure 4.6.2-1 describes the security assurance process of the virtualised network products.
 The process is the same as 3GPP physical network product evaluation process.
-In the decoupling scenario, the decoupled components of the virtualised network product should be evaluated separately during the process execution.
 The Security Assurance Specifications (SAS(s)) in the figure refer to 3GPP SCAS specifications against which virtualised network products are evaluated.

 4.7 Roles in SECAM for 3GPP virtualised network products